mgmt-sa-tiger-team/sap-hana-workshop/exercises/4-live-kernel-alt/README.md

 Step 7:
 -------

-When the job has successfully completed, you should see which systems are vulnerable (yes/no).
+When the job has successfully completed, you should see which systems are vulnerable:

+0: not vulnerable
+1: vulnerable

 Validating Smart Inventory
 ======================